-1. Introduction
+Introduction

 Sericulture is frequently presented as a nature-based rural enterprise because mulberry is a perennial crop and silkworms convert leaf biomass into a high-value natural fibre.
 In many producing regions, it supports smallholder incomes, household labour participation, and local value chains.
 Yet the “green” reputation of sericulture can conceal a more complicated reality: mulberry gardens are often managed for continuous, high-volume leaf output, and this can encourage simplification of the production ecology, repeated nutrient export through frequent leaf harvest, and rising dependence on purchased fertilisers and plant-protection inputs.
-Where this intensification pathway dominates, soil structure and soil biological activity may decline, leading to poorer water retention, reduced nutrient-use efficiency, and greater sensitivity of leaf supply to heat or drought stress.
-These upstream soil constraints matter in sericulture more than in many other systems because the final productive unit is not a grain or fruit but the silkworm, whose growth, health, and cocoon traits respond sharply to the quantity and consistency of the mulberry diet.
+Where this intensification pathway dominates, soil structure and soil biological activity may decline, leading to poorer water retention, reduced nutrient-use efficiencyand greater sensitivity of leaf supply to heat or drought stress.
+These upstream soil constraints matter in sericulture more than in many other systems because the final productive unit is not a grain or fruit but the silkworm, whose growth, health, and cocoon traits respond sharply to he quantity and consistency of the mulberry diet.

 A regenerative approach to sericulture therefore needs to be framed as a continuum: soil functioning shapes mulberry growth and leaf biochemical composition; mulberry leaf quality shapes silkworm development and resilience; and the residues of rearing can be returned to soil, potentially closing nutrient and carbon loops within the farm.
 This soil–mulberry–silkworm continuum is not only conceptual but biologically demonstrable.
 For example, controlled feeding studies show that silkworm performance and raw silk quality parameters vary with mulberry genotype, reinforcing that the “feed” dimension is multi-faceted and sensitive to plant traits that can be influenced by environment and management (Urbanek Krajnc et al., 2022).
-If leaf quality is intrinsically variable, then soil- and crop-management practices that stabilise plant nutrition and water status become strategically important for reliable silkworm outcomes, not merely for mulberry yields.
+If leaf quality is intrinsically variable, then soil- and crop-management practices that stabilise plant nutrition and water status become strategically important for eliable silkworm outcomes, not merely for mulberry yields..

-1.1.
 Sericulture sustainability challenges and the soil–mulberry–silkworm linkage

 Mulberry gardens function as biomass-production systems with repeated harvest cycles.
 Each cycle removes nutrients and carbon-containing material from the field, and unless these flows are replenished through organic returns, biological recycling, or carefully balanced nutrient inputs, soils can progressively lose functional capacity.
-While mineral fertilisers can sustain short-term biomass production, they do not automatically rebuild the biological and structural components of soil that regulate water infiltration, aggregation, and nutrient cycling.
+While mineral fertilisers can sustain short-term biomass production, they do not automatically rebuild the biological and structural components of soil that regulate water infiltration, aggregationand nutrient cycling.
 The result can be a system that appears productive while becoming increasingly fragile: yields remain dependent on timely input purchase, and performance becomes erratic during climatic extremes.
 For sericulture households, this fragility has additional consequences.
 Rearing schedules are time-bound and biologically sensitive; small disruptions in leaf quality or availability can cascade into reduced larval survival or inconsistent cocoon formation.
 In other words, soil degradation is not merely an agronomic issue but a risk multiplier across the entire sericulture enterprise.
 A soil–mulberry–silkworm framing helps make these cross-scale linkages explicit.
 Soil functioning underpins plant nutrient acquisition and water relations; plants translate these conditions into leaf biomass and biochemical traits; silkworms convert those traits into biological growth and silk fibre.
 The genotype effect evidence in silkworm feeding underscores that silkworm responses are not driven solely by leaf mass but by a compound of nutritional and physiological characteristics (Urbanek Krajnc et al., 2022).
-For regenerative transition design, this implies that evaluation metrics should extend beyond leaf yield to include indicators of leaf quality stability and silkworm performance, with an explicit recognition that soil processes are the upstream regulator.

-1.2.
-Soil health, soil organic matter, and why “biology” matters in mulberry systems
+For regenerative transition design, this implies that evaluation metrics should extend beyond leaf yield to include indicators of leaf quality stability and silkworm performance, with an explicit recognition that soil processes are the upstream regulator.Soil health, soil organic matter, and why “biology” matters in mulberry systems